asrkr/The-Delta-Project/README.md

 The Delta Project focuses on **performance modelling**, not randomness.

 Assumptions:
 - Race outcomes are driven by:
   - Driver skill
   - Car performance
   - Circuit characteristics
   - Strategy & execution (reflected through pace and pit metrics)
 - Grid position is crucial, but its **impact depends on the circuit**:
-  - Some tracks are “overtaking hell” (high grid → high finish correlation).
+  - Some tracks are “overtaking hell”.
-  - Others are more chaotic or strategic.
+  - Others allow significant position swings.

+Sprint races are considered as:
+> “High-signal short-format race context, useful to refine Sunday expectations.”

 Deliberately **not** modelled:
 - Safety cars
 - Mechanical failures
 - Crashes